lxtqa/Ripple/README.md

 The web-based console are located in: `http://127.0.0.1:4001`, `http://127.0.0.1:4002`, `http://127.0.0.1:4003`, which can be used to manage configurations.

-> Known issues: please confirm that there is only one active ip for the server node, i.e., please disable other network connections in OS to guarantee that ripple-server is binded to correct address.
+> Known issues: As Ripple simply binds IP address to `0.0.0.0:port`, please confirm that there is only one active IP address for the node or provide correct IP address in the node list.
+A simple way is to disable other network connections in OS.

 ### Start the clients
 Run the following command to start a client connected to the server cluster above.